 CERTIFICATION FOR MEDICAL ASSISTANTS

 The State of California does not require that medical assistants be certified.
-However, many employers are requiring proof of certification, especially if they are using electronic health records systems.
+However, most employers are requiring proof of certification, especially if they are using electronic health records systems.
 It is highly recommended that all medical assistants obtain certification.
-Certification is available through the California Certifying Board for Medical Assistants.
-More information is available at www.ccbma.org.
+Certification is available through the California Certifying Board for Medical Assistants or the National Center for Competency Testing.
+More information is available at www.ccbma.org or www.ncctinc.com.

 STUDENT LEARNING OUTCOMES

 - Demonstrate performance of appropriate medical administrative or clinical skills.

 - Determine appropriate communication strategies for stakeholders in the medical environment.